Ilja2307/Solution_Camunda_Challenge/README.md

 docker run -p 8000:8000 camunda-animal-service
 ```

 The app will now be accessible in your browser.
-Make sure port 8000 is open and accessible in your local/dev environment:
+Make sure port 8000 is open and accessible in your local/dev environment and not blocked by a firewall or already in use:

 * UI: [http://localhost:8000/ui](http://localhost:8000/ui)
 * API Docs: [http://localhost:8000/docs](http://localhost:8000/docs)